 Ukraine’s spending on its top 7 imported products (cars, refined petroleum oils, medication mixes in dosage, petroleum gases, coal, phone devices including smartphones, and packaged insecticides, fungicides or herbicides) accounts for over one quarter (26.5%) of total Ukrainian imports by value.

-From a continental perspective, about two-thirds (66.2%) of Ukraine’s total imports by value in 2018 were purchased from fellow European countries.
-Asian trade partners supplied 26% of import purchased by Ukraine while 6.1% worth of goods originated from North America.
+Applying a continental lens to the latest data, about three-fifths (60.5%) of Ukraine’s total imports by value were purchased from fellow European countries.
+Asian trade partners supplied 30.9% of imports purchased by Ukraine while 6.2% worth of goods originated from North America.

-Given Ukraine’s population of 44 million people, its total $56.8 billion in 2018 imports translates to roughly $1,300 in yearly product demand from every person in the Eastern European nation.
+Given Ukraine’s population of 41.5 million people, its total $54 billion in 2020 imports translates to roughly $1,300 in yearly product demand from every person in the Eastern European nation.